ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 data stored in the database.
 HTTP responses are described below in the API Definitions section.
 The published events and database storage are driven simultaneously by Hexkit's MongoKafkaDaoPublisher, which the UCS uses to store `UploadContext` and `FileUpload` instances.
-Changes to objects of both categories results in a new Kafka event.
+Anytime an `UploadContext` or `FileUpload` is created, modified, or deleted, the UCS publishes a Kafka event containing the latest state.
+This is done according to the Outbox Pattern (not described in further detail here).

 #### Auth
-Users will not access the UCS's HTTP API directly, but rather through the `ghga-connector`.
+Users will not access the UCS's HTTP API directly, but rather through the `ghga-connector` or Data Portal.
 Successful access to HTTP endpoints will require the encrypted access token they obtained from the Data Portal when creating the Upload Context.
 The HTTP request responsible for creating the Upload Context does not come directly from the user, but rather from the Study Repository Service.